gavalierm/pab-propresenter-arena-bridge/README.md

 ## How it works

-Script connect to the ProPresenter Websocket API (/stage endpoint) and wait for slide trigger.
+The script connects to the ProPresenter Websocket API (using the /stage endpoint) and waits for a slide trigger.

-When slide is triggered the Script read the text from the slide and PUT this text into Resolume Arena "TextBlock" source.
+When a slide is triggered, the script reads the text from the slide and PUTs this text into the Resolume Arena "TextBlock" source.

-If the clip contains "auto trigger flags", the script trigger the clip automaticaly.
+If the clip contains "auto trigger flags," the script automatically triggers the clip.

 ## What you need